Shreyansh-069/FitBurn-AI/README.md

 # Calorie Predictor App

-🔥 **Calorie Burn Predictor** is a full-stack web application that estimates calories burned during workouts using machine learning.
-Users can create accounts, securely log in, enter workout details, and receive instant calorie predictions based on their physical metrics and exercise intensity.

-⚡ The project combines a **Node.js/Express + MongoDB** backend for authentication and history tracking, a **Python FastAPI** microservice for ML predictions, and a **responsive HTML/CSS/JavaScript** frontend that provides a clean and user-friendly dashboard experience.
+A full-stack, machine-learning-powered application that predicts calories burned during a workout based on user physical metrics and exercise intensity.
+The project features a Node.js/Express backend that manages user accounts, session authentication, and history tracking with MongoDB, a Python FastAPI microservice that runs predictions using a trained machine learning model, and a responsive vanilla HTML/CSS/JS frontend dashboard.
 ---

 ## 🏗️ Project Architecture